-This overall gain acts as the multiplier on the three PID terms (proportional, integral, derivative) when Set Speed A is selected as the active target speed.
-The controller's built-in gain potentiometer is adjustable from 1 to 99.
+This overall gain acts as the multiplier on the three PID terms (proportional, integral, and derivative) when Set Speed A is selected as the active target speed.
+This gain term is adjustable from 01 to 99.

 3.9 OVG @ Set Speed B (optional)